 And the last and final reason, it’s easy to get to Syros.
 Only a short ferry ride from Athens (3 or 4 hours) or on the high-speed ferry it is only a one-hour journey to Mykonos.
 You can bring a car on the ferry or just buy a passenger ticket.

 If you need more information for planning you trip in the Greek Islands, please check our travel tips for the Greek Islands or download a free copy of Compass & Fork Magazine- The Greek Island edition here or with the form at the bottom of this page.
+And if it is Crete you are interested in, go here for itineraries, hotels and foods to try on Crete.

 Have you ever heard of Syros?
 Do you agree it sounds like Syros is the Best Destination in the Greek Islands?